 - It can be performed at any time of the day and does not require any special preparation such as fasting.

-- The HbA1c test is the preferred test for screening and diagnosis of diabetes.
+- The HbA1c test is the preferred test for diagnosis of diabetes.

 If you do have diabetes, learning what your target range for HbA1c is very important.
 Having regular HbA1c tests helps both you and your healthcare team monitor how well your diabetes is controlled and whether any changes in lifestyle or medication are needed.

 As a general guide, HbA1c levels of:

-- less than or equal to 40 mmol/mol is normal
+- less than or equal to 40 mmol/mol are normal

 - 41 to 49 mmol/mol are prediabetes or ‘impaired fasting glucose’